polbourgui/thermal-photoprinter/README.md

 6. Logout and restart

 Still trying to figure out my options as graphic effects.
 Tried ordered dithering, thresholding, didn't manage to work around bayers dithering yet.
 Need to experiment some more.

+Update : I've decided to use 8x8 bayer matrix to apply ordered dithering.
+I like the low tech render of the thermal printed pictures.

+I will definitely keep updating this project.
+This is what I have in mind :
++ user generating personalized caption (emoji support)
++ better statistics